 Therefore, in addition to being offered ways out of paying the true physical costs of my existence through all the available technology, I was also raised/reared to avoid paying the true emotional costs.
 In my case, this ultimately resulted in severe mental illness because my undeveloped and intense emotions “hijacked my brain.”
 And in case you’re wondering what I mean by “hijacked my brain”, I mean to say my inability to notice and regulate my emotions impaired my ability to perceive reality with accuracy and think rationally as needed – this is Borderline Personality Disorder in a nutshell.

 Paying the true price of existence, in my opinion, means having no way to exist unless you are fully connected with nature.
 However, in modern society, we have developed so many comforts and conveniences that we don’t even realize how disconnected with nature we have become.
-For example in modern society, women have to be taught to breastfeed in hospitals, people learn how to exercise their bodies in gyms, and people have to be taught how to be with their emotions and have healthy conversations by mental health therapists.
+For example, in modern society women have to be taught to breastfeed in hospitals, people learn how to exercise their bodies in gyms, and people have to be taught how to “be” with their emotions and have healthy conversations.

 **There is always something being marketed to us as an alternative to paying the true price of our existence, including doubt and denial of the need to pay the true price, and most of the time we take it.
 It is the nature of capitalism to continually convince others to surrender their conscience and hand over their resources, often regardless of the consequences to the individual or the collective.**